-All Pope John Paul II Award participants past and present in Ireland and the Britain are invited to the event along with their parish leaders, school principals, teachers and Award leaders.
-There are some exciting plans and special guests arranged for the day, and participants will be encouraged to get involved in the activities and celebrations.
+Pope John Paul II Award participants past and present in Ireland and the Britain are invited to take part in this special event along with their parish leaders, school principals, teachers and Award leaders.
+There are some exciting plans and special guests arranged for the day.
+Award participants will be encouraged to get involved in the activities and celebrations.

 Time: 11:00am – 4:00pm.
 Mass at 3:00pm